 Here are the main points to consider:

-- When assessing how to remove a disadvantage through a reasonable adjustment, address the disadvantage directly, do not defer to a different company policy.
+- When assessing how to remove a disadvantage through a reasonable adjustment, address the disadvantage directly, and do not defer to a different company policy.

 - Failure to do this could result in a breach of duty, even if you’ve made adjustments to address other issues.